Large Wheel

 Web-sites:- Community of Interbeing in UK Plum Village

-The Friends of the Western Buddhist Order have a centre in Cambridge at 36-38 Newmarket Road where they hold a number of meditation classes.
+The Triratna Buddhist Community (formally the Friends of the Western Buddhist Order) have a centre in Cambridge at 36-38 Newmarket Road where they hold a number of meditation classes.
 On Tuesdays at 12:50pm and Thursdays at 7:30pm they hold drop-in classes where beginners can learn meditation, and those with more experience can meet and meditate together.
 These sessions are free and cushions are provided.
 The centre runs regular courses on Meditation and Buddhism.
 There is also a weekly students' group which is advertised in Varsity.
 Other activities at the centre include a Puja on Fridays.

 For more details about any of these activities, contact the centre on 577553 or email: info@cambridgebuddhistcentre.com